awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

 **Task 2: Create the string to sign**

 The string to sign contains meta information about your request\.
 You use the string to sign in the next step when you calculate the request signature\.
-For more information, see [Create a String to Sign for Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4-create-string-to-sign.html) in the *Amazon Web Services General Reference*\.
+For more information, see [Create a String to Sign for Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4-create-string-to-sign.html) in the *AWS General Reference*\.
 + Create the string\.

   ```